Leland Sklar: Career

 In 1969, Sklar was the bass player for a hard rock band managed by Bill Graham called Wolfgang, consisting of Bryn Haworth, Ricky Lancelotti, Kevin Kelley, Randy Zacuto and Warren 'Bugs' Pemberton.
 They opened for Led Zeppelin, but their only recordings were unreleased demo tracks.
-It was during that time Sklar met James Taylor, when a friend of Wolfgang's drummer Bugs Pemberton, John Fischbach, co-owner of Crystal Sound on Vine Street in Hollywood, brought his friend James Taylor around to Wolfgang's rehearsal house in Sunland.
+It was during this time Sklar met James Taylor.
+A friend of Wolfgang's drummer Bugs Pemberton, John Fischbach, co-owner of Crystal Sound on Vine Street in Hollywood, brought his friend James Taylor around to Wolfgang's rehearsal house in Sunland.
 Taylor spent a couple of days with the band.
-Later, Taylor was offered an appearance at the Troubadour and, remembering Sklar, he had his manager Peter Asher invite Sklar to play bass at that show.
-Both musicians thought that the work would be short-term, but Taylor's career took off soon thereafter with his first hit record, Sweet Baby James.
+Later, Taylor was offered an appearance at the Troubadour and, remembering Sklar, asked his manager Peter Asher to invite Sklar to play bass at that show.
+Both musicians thought the work would be short-term, but Taylor's career took off soon thereafter with his first hit record, Sweet Baby James.
 Sklar became part of Taylor's backing band, along with Danny Kortchmar, Russ Kunkel, and Carole King, all joining Taylor in his rise to fame.
 Soon, with that exposure, Sklar was being asked to record with many other artists.

+Sklar has attributed the meteoric rise in his career, from an obscure local musician to a noted in-demand player, to producer/musician Peter Asher's insistence on crediting the musicians on the albums he produced.
+From his first recording with James Taylor on Mud Slide Slim and the Blue Horizon in 1971, Sklar has said that many of the burgeoning singer/songwriters looked to the musicians who helped propel Taylor to fame as worth engaging for their own efforts.
+Asher's crediting practice also marked a profound transition from the relative obscurity of members of The Wrecking Crew era to the next generation of high profile, named performers.

 In the 1970s, Sklar worked together so frequently with drummer Russ Kunkel, guitarist Danny Kortchmar, and keyboardist Craig Doerge, who replaced King after her own rise to stardom, that they became "The Section," a distinction Taylor had bestowed upon them as his rhythm section.
 They backed other artists, such as Jackson Browne.
 The Section recorded three rock fusion albums of their own under that name, in 1972, 1973 and 1977.
-With little label support, however, The Section disbanded in 1978, in favor of more lucrative endeavors.
+With little label support, however, The Section disbanded in 1978, in favor of more lucrative individual endeavors.

 In the 1980s, Sklar focused on session work in Los Angeles, Nashville, and Europe.
 However, with the advent of CDs and digital copying, album revenue dropped and session budgets shrank.
 Live performances and touring became more important to the music industry.